fossasia/wp-tweet-feed-plugin/readme.txt

 4. By using some (X)HTML in the title element and adding a few styles and a background image, you could make it look like this.

 == Changelog ==

+= 2.0.0 =
+* Completely rewitten to use the new widget class introduced in WordPress 2.8
+* Now uses the json class that will be included in WordPress 2.9 for anyone on PHP < 5.2
+* The "Show Link to Twitter Widget Pro" is now off by default to comply with the latest decisions regarding the plugin repository

 = 1.5.1 =
 * Re-enables the caching that got inadvertantly disabled in 1.5.0.